 In the meantime, Paul’s son rejected a plea agreement that would have sent him to prison for insider trading and the charges of corruption would have been dropped.
 His legal team produced reams of data to refute the insider trading allegation and claimed prosecutorial misconduct, an allegation that’s very difficult to prove.
 It will now be up to the judge on the case to decide if the allegation of prosecutorial misconduct has merit and if so, what to do about it.
 If luck is on our side, the whole thing could be over in a matter of weeks.
 Otherwise it could drag on for months or years.
 In the end I know that Frank will be exonerated.

 But before the judge makes his decision, another very important date will be upon us, the first anniversary of the day I saw a young boy who bore an uncanny resemblance to the boy I loved when I myself was a teenager.
 It was the day I was reunited with my long-lost love.
-No matter how many Valentine’s Days may come to pass, that is an anniversary we will always celebrate.
+No matter how many Valentine’s Days may come to pass, nor how many global pandemics may force us to shelter in place, that is an anniversary we will always celebrate.

 Disclaimer: This story is a fictional account involving gay teenage and pre-teen boys.
 There are references to gay sex and anyone who is uncomfortable with this should obviously not be reading it.
 The reader takes all responsibility for the legality of reading this type of story where they live.
 All characters are fictional and any resemblance to real people is purely coincidental.
 Although reference is made to the president of the United States, any resemblance to a particular president, past, present or future, is unintentional.
 As always, opinions expressed by characters in the story represent the opinions of the characters and are not representative of those of the author nor the sites to which the story has been posted.
 The author retains full copyright.